-- working in an antiques shop as an assistant or general worker
+You could get a part time job or volunteer in an antiques shop as an assistant or general worker.

-- collecting and researching antiques as a hobby then taking a stall at antiques markets or fairs, buying and selling on the internet, or opening a shop
+You should have an interest in collecting and researching antiques as a hobby then taking a stall at antiques markets or fairs, buying and selling on the internet.

 The British Antique Dealers' Association (BADA) has information on working as an antique dealer.